gwastro/pycbc-inference-paper/README.md

 You can then connect to the notebook server at the URL printed by ``jupyter``.
 Navigate to the directory `pycbc-inference-paper` in the cloned git repository and open [data_release_pycbc-inference-paper_companion.ipynb](https://github.com/gwastro/pycbc-inference-paper/blob/master/data_release_pycbc-inference-paper_companion.ipynb) (this notebook).

 ## Funding
 This work was supported by NSF awards PHY-1404395 (DAB, CMB), PHY-1707954 (DAB, SD), and PHY-1607169 (SD).
+SD was also supported by the Inaugural Kathy '73 and Stan '72 Walters Endowed Fund for Science Research Graduate Fellowship at Syracuse University.
 Computations were supported by Syracuse University and NSF award OAC-1541396.
 We also acknowledge the Max Planck Gesellschaft for support and the Atlas cluster computing team at AEI Hannover.
 The authors thank the LIGO Scientific Collaboration for access to the data and gratefully acknowledge the support of the United States National Science Foundation (NSF) for the construction and operation of the LIGO Laboratory and Advanced LIGO as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, and the Max-Planck-Society (MPS) for support of the construction of Advanced LIGO.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 This research has made use of data obtained from the LIGO Open Science Center (https://losc.ligo.org).